Evaporated milk is the milder, unsweetened version of condensed milk – perfect for those not a fan of the intensely sweet flavor of condensed milk.

 Storing Evaporated Milk

-When it comes to storing your cans of evaporated milk, keep it in a cool, dry area.
+When storing your cans of evaporated milk, keep it in a cool, dry area.

 If the cans have rust or bulges, throw them away immediately.

 Maybe you’re thinking about freezing your evaporated milk to prolong its shelf life.
-This probably isn’t the way to go as it will separate once it is thawed after freezing.
-This will result in a greater loss of quality.
+This probably isn’t the way to go, as it will separate once it is thawed after freezing.
+This will result in a loss of quality.